eli64s/readme-ai/docs/docs/cli_commands.md

 ### Project Logo

 Select a project logo using the `--image` option.
-The following options are available:

 <table>
   <tr>